endojs/endo/packages/tame-function-constructors/README.md

 a copy has been made, and funtions can only be created by syntax (using eval) or by invoking a previously saved reference to the originals.

+Typically, this module will not be used directly, but via the [lockdown-shim] which handles all necessary repairs and taming in SES.

 ## Relation to ECMA specifications

 The taming of constructors really wants to be part of the standard, because new